G. H. Mumm: Mumm Napa

 Mumm Napa is one of California's traditional method sparkling wine producers, a joint venture between the G.H.
 Mumm & Cie and Joseph E Seagram & Sons.
 The location in Napa Valley was founded by Guy Deveaux, who determined Napa's long hot days and cold nights to be ideal for producing the right amount of acidity and ripeness.

+In December 2025, it was announced that Mumm Napa would be acquired by Trinchero Family Wine & Spirits as part of a transaction with Pernod Ricard covering its US sparkling wine assets.
+The deal included the Mumm Napa winery and production facilities in Rutherford, California, and transferred US manufacturing and regional distribution rights, while excluding Champagne and non-US Mumm operations.

 Foujita chapel

 In 1964, René Lalou, the head of the Mumm Champagne House, and Léonard Foujita (1886–1968), a Japanese painter belonging to the École de Paris school of art, decided to build a chapel in the gardens belonging to the Champagne house.
 Begun in 1965, the Foujita chapel was entirely designed by Foujita in the romanesque style, who drew the plans and designed the ironwork, stained glass and sculptures.
 He supervised the building and interior decoration.

 The chapel is decorated with frescos inspired by oriental art.
 The chapel was consecrated on 1 October 1966 and handed over to the City of Reims on 18 October 1966.
 The chapel was designated an historic monument in 1992.

 Foujita also gave G.H.
 Mumm a fresco depicting The Virgin in the Vines.
 The rose featured in the painting became the cuvée's emblem and appears on the metallic cap on top of the cork of the rose Champagne.